YairHalberstadt/Blog/CovariantReturnTypesProposal.md

 }
 ```

 I feel that this overkill though.
-My preffered syntax is the second.
+My preffered syntax is the second, and I will be going with it for the remainder of this proposal.

 In terms of what this gets compiled down to, the emmited method is a private final method named `BaseType.Method` which uses the `.override` keyword to specify which Method it is overriding.